MI2yaya/Crankys-Cloud/backend/README.txt

-Use `npm install` to install neccesary packages.
+Use `npm install` to install necessary packages.

 Use `npm run start` to test locally.